muratk5n/thirdwave/en/README.md

 triangulation finally brought the country to its ultimate conclusion.
-5G issues were meant to be the side-show, creating the illusion of disagreement between parties while agreeing on everything else (bipartisanship, unity), allowing corporations buy America.
-But side issues got worse, and the unnecessarily funded police is unnecessarily being accused of why they did not rush in as if on the movie set of *Commando*.
+5G issues were meant to be the side-show, creating the illusion of disagreement between parties while agreeing on everything else (bipartisanship, unity), allowing corporations buy out America.
+But side issues got worse, and now the unnecessarily funded police is unnecessarily being accused of why they did not rush in as if on the movie set of *Commando*.

 ---